learning-zone/nodejs-basics/README.md

 Node.js has depended on the V8 JavaScript engine to provide code execution in the language.
 The V8 is a JavaScript engine built at the google development center, in Germany.
 It is open source and written in C++.
 It is used for both client side (Google Chrome) and server side (node.js) JavaScript applications.
 A central piece of the V8 engine that allows it to execute JavaScript at high speed is the JIT (Just In Time) compiler.
 This is a dynamic compiler that can optimize code during runtime.
 When V8 was first built the JIT Compiler was dubbed FullCodegen.
 Then, the V8 team implemented Crankshaft, which included many performance optimizations that FullCodegen did not implement.

 The `V8` was first designed to increase the performance of the JavaScript execution inside web browsers.
 In order to obtain speed, V8 translates JavaScript code into more efficient machine code instead of using an interpreter.
 It compiles JavaScript code into machine code at execution by implementing a JIT (Just-In-Time) compiler like a lot of modern JavaScript engines such as SpiderMonkey or Rhino (Mozilla) are doing.
-The main difference with V8 is that it doesn’t produce bytecode or any intermediate code.
+The main difference with V8 is that it doesn\'t produce bytecode or any intermediate code.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>